CLOSE SEARCH

 Head of Civil Litigation, Commercial Litigation, Group Litigation & Insolvency

-Originally in her career, having worked on insolvency disputes, Meta advises insolvency practitioners, directors and debtors who are facing claims from liquidators or trustees.
-She gained valuable experience in managing trading businesses whilst workin...
+Meta started her legal career working on insolvency disputes, advising insolvency practitioners, directors and debtors facing claims from liquidators or trustees.
+She gained valuable experience in managing trading businesses whilst working for one of t...

 Send a message